 Dr. Okoli’s achievement is inspiring and motivating for many people, especially those with disabilities or special needs.
 She has shown that nothing is impossible with determination, resilience and hard work.
 She has also contributed to the body of knowledge in her field of study, and hopes to use her research findings to improve the educational system in Nigeria.

 According to the World Health Organization (WHO), there are about 39 million people who are blind and 253 million who have some form of vision impairment globally.
 In Nigeria, there are about 4.25 million people who are visually impaired, according to a 2018 report by Sightsavers Nigeria.
-These people face many challenges and barriers in accessing education, health care, employment and social inclusion.
+These people face many challenges and barriers in accessing education, health care, employment, and social inclusion.
 Dr. Okoli’s story is a testament to the potential and value of people with disabilities, and a call for more support and opportunities for them.

 At Rising Africa, we believe in the limitless potential of Africans to create a prosperous future for the continent.
 Join us in celebrating African excellence and building a brighter future for Africa.